EKQSakke/Fussball/README.md

 - ✔️Allow multiple characters per player (3 to start)

 ### Networking
-- ️️✔️Host can create session
+- ✔️Host can create session
 - ✔️Client can connect to session with IP
 - ✔️Both players can apply force ONLY to their own "players"
 - ✔️Multiple networked players per client

 ### Lobby
 - ✔️Players appear
-- Options:
+- ✔️Options:
-	- Target score count
+	- ✔️Target score count
-	- Turn limit
+	- ✔️Turn limit
-- Load game from lobby
+- ✔️Load game from lobby
+- Get back to lobby

 ### GAME LOOP
 - Command time (players can input command)